FOREX-Euro hits fresh nine-year low on expectation of ECB action

 Rallying global stock markets on Thursday contributed to the yen's decline, said BBH's Chandler.

 Weakness in the euro kept the dollar index at nine-year highs.
-It hit a peak of 92.528 before drifting down to 92.333, a gain of 0.49 percent.
-(Additional reporting by Anirban Nag in London; Editing by James Dalgleish and Diane Craft)
+It hit a peak of 92.528 before drifting down to 92.209, a gain of 0.35 percent.
+(Additional reporting by Anirban Nag in London; Editing by James Dalgleish)

 NICOSIA The International Monetary Fund is likely to take part in the financing of Greece's third bailout, Slovakia's finance minister, Peter Kazimir, said on Wednesday.